Does Pennsylvania Have a One Bite Rule?

 Statute of Limitations in a Dog Bite Case

-If you plan to file a lawsuit against the dog owner to obtain compensation, you have a limited amount of time to do it.
+If you plan to file a lawsuit against the dog owner to obtain compensation, you have limited time to do it.

 According to section 5524 of Title 42 of the Statutes of Pennsylvania, the statute of limitations on personal injury cases, including dog bites, is two years.

-This limit means that you have two years from the date of the incident to file a lawsuit against a negligent dog owner.
+This limit means you have two years from the incident date to file a lawsuit against a negligent dog owner.

 While two years seems long, waiting until the statute of limitations is almost up can hurt your case significantly.
 During that time, you may lose an opportunity to collect important evidence or reach eyewitnesses.

-If you plan to recover damages by proving the dog owner's negligence, contact an attorney and start legal action as soon as possible.
+If you plan to recover damages by proving the dog owner's negligence, contact an attorney and start legal action immediately.
 This step can improve the outcome of your case.

 Evidence in a Dog Bite Case